MohammadRafik/Explorer-earth/README.md

 # ExplorerEarth
-The first website i've created. made it with PHP and jQuery.
+The first website i've created. made it with PHP (WITHOUT a framework)